deephaven/web-client-ui/README.md

 ### Component/library package

 Component template is located in `examples/component-template`.
 Use that template when making new component packages/libraries.

+## Releasing a New Version

+When releasing a new version, you need to commit a version bump, then tag and create the release.
+By creating the release, the [publish-packages action](.github/workflows/publish-packages.yml) will be triggered, and will automatically publish the packages.
+Some of these steps below also make use of the [GitHub CLI](https://github.com/cli/cli)

+1. Bump the version:
+   - Run `npm run version-bump`.
+Select the type of version bump ([patch, minor, or major version](https://semver.org/)).
+Remember the version for the next steps, and fill it in instead of `<version>` (should be in semver format with `v` prefix, e.g. `v0.7.1`).
+   - Commit your changes. `git commit -a -m "Version Bump <version>"`
+   - Create a pull request. `gh pr create -f -w`
+   - Approve the pull request and merge to `main`.
+2. Generate the changelog:
+   - Generate a [GitHub Personal access token](https://github.com/settings/tokens) with the `public_repo` scope.
+Copy this token and replace `<token>` with it below.
+   - Generate the changelog: `GITHUB_AUTH=<token> npm run changelog -- --next-version=<version> > /tmp/changelog_<version>.md`
+3. Create the tag.
+Use the command line to create an annotated tag (lightweight tags will not work correctly with lerna-changelog): `git tag -a <version> -F /tmp/changelog_<version>.md`
+4. Push the tag: `git push origin <version>`
+5. Create the release: `gh release create <version> -F ~/tmp/changelog_<version>.md`

+After the release is created, you can go to the [actions page](https://github.com/deephaven/web-client-ui/actions) to see the publish action being kicked off.

 ## Browser Support